projectacrn/acrn-hypervisor/doc/user-guides/acrn-dm-parameters.rst

    * - ``uart``
      - Emulated PCI UART.
 Use the parameter with the format ``uart,vuart_idx:<0~9>`` to specify hypervisor-emulated PCI vUART index.

-   * - ``npk``
-     - Intel Trace Hub (known as North Peak or NPK) is a set of hardware blocks that produce, switch, and output trace data from multiple hardware, firmware, and software sources, used to perform full system debugging.
-       Parameter with the format ``npk,<master_offset>/<master number>``
-       specifies the master offset in the physical STMR of the host, and the master number owned by the User VM.

    * - ``wdt-i6300esb``
      - Emulated i6300ESB PCI Watch Dog Timer (WDT) Intel processors use to